Thanks to the accrual of many air miles, we spent our first two nights in Canada in the Toronto Airport Hilton.

 Ottawa was really nice, we stayed with a lovely older couple, Dara and Andrea, who welcomed us into their home.

-We visited the very interesting Currency Museum, did a tour of Parliament and checked out the series of locks that connect the Rideau Canal and the Ottawa river (all free!).
+There are lots of fun and free things to do in Ottawa.
+We visited the very interesting Currency Museum, did a tour of Parliament and checked out the series of locks that connect the Rideau Canal and the Ottawa river.

 We had lunch at the very cool ByWard Market which is a vibrant building filled with delicious food outlets and souvenir shops and surrounded by other food and produce stalls.